The worker Canada erased

 This was not a battle fought in a vacuum.
 The union’s victory was not a defence of principle but an abdication of it.
 By fighting to suppress the grievance, the union was not saving itself from a claim without merit; it was actively shielding the employer from its contractual obligation to pay a severance that its own member was entitled to.

-In essence, the union spent its members dues to do the employers bidding, providing them a direct financial favour.
+In essence, the union spent its members dues on a legal fight that had the practical effect of doing the employer’s bidding and providing them a direct financial favour..

 This action inflicted profound collateral damage.
 By dragging this clear-cut case into a multi-year legal saga, the union created a perfect, documented case study of its institutional priorities being inverted.
 It then implicated the judiciary in this betrayal, forcing the courts to apply a deferential reasonableness standard to a factually impossible narrative.